ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Conclusion

-Cube have well and truly established themselves as global leaders in the electric bike world.
-They produce some of the most practical ebikes available, and some of their e-MTB’s are just superb.
+Cube have well and truly established themselves as a global leader in the electric bike world.
+They produce some of the most practical e-bikes available, and some of their e-MTBs are just superb.

 The Cube Kathmandu SL 625 is an excellent all-purpose electric bike.
-Whether you want to take it touring, or use it every day for commuting on.
+Whether you want to take it touring or use it every day for commuting.
 It is just an excellent, well thought out ebike.

 Unfortunately the SL model does come at a premium – £3299 is a lot of money for an electric bike.
 But offset this cost against running a car for 12 months, and it doesn’t seem that expensive.

-Here is yet another ebike that I want to add to my wish list.
-The thought of being able to disappear for a whole day and cycle over a 100 miles without worrying about the battery running out of juice is very appealing.
+Here is yet another e-bike that I want to add to my wish list.
+The thought of being able to disappear for a whole day and cycle 100 miles without worrying about the battery running out of juice is very appealing.

 The high quality components fitted to this bike also helped seal the deal for me.
 Having the incredible gear range offered by this bike is a big plus.
 Being able to take it off-road and explore usually inaccessible places is also great.